zhukeyun/Meta-Predictor/README.md

 # MetaPredictor
 MetaPredictor is a  end-to-end , prompt-based and transformer-base tool to predict human metabolites for small molecules.
 The methodology is described in detain in the paper _MetaPredictor: _in silico_ prediction of drug metabolites based on deep language models with prompt engineering_.
 The implementation of the Transformer model is based on the [OpenNMT toolkit](http://opennmt.net/OpenNMT-py/).
 The reaction data is processed based on the [RDKit](https://www.rdkit.org/) software.
+The similarity calculations is based on RDKFingerprint.

 ## Installation